 Skip to Main Content

-Accessibility checks for non-experts
+Practical Accessibility for Faculty

 What is a fully accessible PDF?

-It may be helpful to know that, for a PDF to fully comply with accessibility standards, additional steps need to be taken using Adobe Acrobat DC (or competitors), which is freely available to CUNY employees, but complex to use.
+It may be helpful to know that, for a PDF to fully comply with accessibility standards, steps need to be taken using Adobe Acrobat DC (or competitors), which is freely available to CUNY employees, but complex to use.
 Adobe maintains a very lengthy guide to standards for PDF accessibility.
 For example,

 • accuracy of text recognition needs to be checked, especially for PDFs scanned from hard copies